Kevinpgalligan/KevingalWebsite/pages/blog/thecircle.md

 		[...]
 	}

 Then, for each player, we generate all the rankings they *could* have chosen.
-For example, based on what we know about Olivia, either of the following rankings are possible:
+For example, based on what we know about Olivia, she could have ranked the other players in either of the following orders:

 * QT, Kyle, Jordan, Lauren.
 * QT, Kyle, Lauren, Jordan.

-Here's some code for doing that.
+Here's some Python code for doing that.
 It basically makes a "template" of the possible rankings, like `["QT", "Kyle", None, None]`.
 Then, using `itertools.permutations(...)`, it fills the `None` spots in the template using all possible orderings of the unassigned players.

 	:::python
 	possible_rankings_per_player = []